Ikelene/ScratchCord/README.md

 ## THIS ACUALLY WORKS, You can chat with your friends over the internet using this.

+### There IS an integration with Guilded, Every message sent on ScratchCord is also sent to my guilded server in the ScratchCord channel.
+As of now you CANNOT do Guilded --> ScratchCord.
+Only vice versa.

 ## Table of contents
 ✅ [Supported Versions](/README.md#supported-versions)